kalbasit/ssh-agents/README.md

 - Ability to have different keys in different agents for security purposes.

+Please note that encrypted SSH keys can only be added via `ssh-add` after having started the agent.

 # Multiple SSH agents

 To use multi-SSH agents, start ssh agent with the `--name` flag.
 The